On principal curves with a length constraint: Main results and proofs

-Let $\mathcal C_L=\{f:[0,1]\to \R^d, \L(f)\leq L\}.$ It may be of interest to consider the simplest case of dimension 1, where the problem may be solve entirely and explicitly Assume that $X$ is a real-valued random variable, and that, for some length $L>0$, $G(L)>0$.
+Let $\mathcal C_L=\{f:[0,1]\to \R^d, \L(f)\leq L\}.$ It may be of interest to consider the simplest case of dimension 1, where the problem may be solved entirely and explicitly Assume that $X$ is a real-valued random variable, and that, for some length $L>0$, $G(L)>0$.
 Consider an optimal curve $f$ with length $\L(f)\leq L$.
-Using Remark \ref{rem:L(f)} below, we have that, in fact, $\L(f)=L$, so that the range of $f$ is given by an interval $[a,a+L]$.
+Using Corollary \ref{cor:L(f)} below, we have that, in fact, $\L(f)=L$, so that the image of $f$ is given by an interval $[a,a+L]$.
 In this context, solving directly the length-constrained principal curve problem in dimension 1 leads to minimizing in $a$ the quantity The function $\Delta$ is differentiable in $a$, with derivative given by Moreover, $\Delta'$ admits a right-derivative $\Delta''_r(a)=2(\P(X<a)+\P(X>a+L))$, which is positive since $G(L)>0$ implies that we do not have $X\in [a,a+L]$ almost surely.
-Hence, $\Delta$ is strictly convex, which shows that the minimizing $a$ is unique, so that the range of the principal curve $f$ is also uniquely defined.
+Hence, $\Delta$ is strictly convex, which shows that the minimizing $a$ is unique, so that the image of the principal curve $f$ is also uniquely defined.

-Besides, observe that Equation \eqref{eq:formuleth} from Theorem \ref{theo:main}, takes the following form in dimension 1: for every bounded Borel function $g:[0,1]\to \R^d$, In particular, we get which characterizes $\lambda$.
+Besides, observe that equation \eqref{eq:formuleth} from Theorem \ref{theo:main} takes the following form in dimension 1: for every bounded Borel function $g:[0,1]\to \R^d$, In particular, we get which characterizes $\lambda$.
 Let us stress that we directly see in this case that $\lambda>0$, since, otherwise $X\in [a,a+L]$ almost surely, which contradicts the fact that $G(L)>0.$

 \end{rem}